 Editor's Note: If you're sourcing suppliers for COVID-19 items, click here for those manufacturers and distributors.
 If your industrial business can support the production of essential supplies to combat the COVID-19 outbreak, please complete this form to notify us of your availability and willingness to dedicate resources.
 Thomas is working with State and Federal Government offices to help mobilize manufacturers to deliver supplies and services.

 According to McKinsey research, traditional companies like pharmaceuticals have taken their time to fully capture the productivity and opportunity potential of new processes and digitization.
 Effective execution and management of digital processes can be challenging, but failure to invest in new processes may cause bigger risks.
 The products the industry makes (and needs coming down the pipeline) are requiring different manufacturing techniques than those of production years ago.

-Cleanrooms are a crucial part to pharmaceutical and medical manufacturing.
+Cleanrooms are a crucial part of pharmaceutical and medical manufacturing.
 If the cleanroom design doesn't support the new processes and is not up to industry standards, it can cause major inefficiencies.
-By putting technical and procedural advances together with quality risk-based approaches, many industry leaders are improving process equipment systems, reducing capital and operating costs, and even product cost.
+By putting technical and procedural advances together with quality risk-based approaches, many industry leaders are improving process equipment systems, reducing capital and operating costs, and even product costs.